telhc/pypwvault/README.md

 - Supports importing and exporting to CSV file format (not recommended)

 ## How to use it
+Install the required dependencies
+bcrypt, pycrypto, getch
-Simply download pypwman.py and run it to start vaulting!
+Download pypwman.py and run it

 ## How it works
 On pypwman.py's first execution, it will run a setup and prompt for the creation of a master password.